gwt-plugins/documentation/src/main/markdown/main/index.md

-# GWT IDE Integration
+# GWT Plugins
-Using an IDE to debug GWT Applications
+Using Plugins debug GWT Applications

 ## Debugging GWT applications
 It takes three parts to debug a GWT Application